mrexojo/friendly-pluto-786db/content/_index.md

     type: section_hero
     image: images/intro-copia.webp
     image_alt: App preview
-    title: Provision your IT Infrastructure by Code
+    title: Infrastructure as a Code on Multi-Cloud
     content: |
       #### Provision your IT Infrastructure by Code&#xA;